Diallo Riddle: Early life

-Riddle was born in Atlanta, Georgia, as the sixth child of American painter and sculptor John Riddle Jr and Carmen Riddle.
+Riddle, who is of African American heritage, was born in Atlanta, Georgia, as the sixth child of American painter and sculptor John Riddle Jr and Carmen Riddle.
+He attended Benjamin Elijah Mays High School, and later graduated from Harvard University, majoring in History.

 Career

+After attending Harvard University, Riddle and his writing partner Bashir Salahuddin, started a sketch comedy group called Cleo's Apartment.
+The group's members included Robin Thede, Thomas Fraser, Wyatt Cenac, Nika King and Nefetari Spencer.
+The group's stage show was adapted into a web series The Message by AOL and HBO, which aired in 2007.

 Riddle, alongside his creative partner Bashir Salahuddin, have launched multiple projects over the years through their production company, J30 Studios.
-Both have multi-year deal with Warner Bros TV to create and produce TV projects.
+Both have multi-year deals with Warner Bros TV to create and produce TV projects.
 In August 2022 it was announced the duo will serve as showrunners, executive producers, and writers on “Book of Marlon,” Marlon Wayans’ new comedy inspired by his life and career.

 In 2008, he joined the writing staff of Comedy Central's Chocolate News.
 In 2009, he joined the writing staff of the popular television show Late Night with Jimmy Fallon, where he was also a performer.
 Among his sketches on the show, Riddle co-wrote Slow Jam The News with Barack Obama and three editions of A History of Rap with Jimmy Fallon and Justin Timberlake.

 In 2013, Riddle filmed an HBO pilot for a show called The Reporters.
+Riddle then received a recurring role for the HBO show Silicon Valley.
+In 2015, HBO ordered a series written by and starring Riddle named Brothers in Atlanta.
+However, the order was canceled in early 2016.

-In 2017, Riddle became a regular on the HBO's sitcom Marlon, where he played the role of Stevie, the best friend of Marlon Wayans.
+In 2017, Riddle became a regular on the NBC's sitcom Marlon, where he played the role of Stevie, the best friend of Marlon Wayans.